Trilarion/opensourcegames/entries/our_personal_space.md

 - Code license: GPL-3.0
 - Code dependency: Ren'Py

-Simulation game where you play as a colonist on a new planet with your new husband.
+Play as a colonist on a new planet with your new husband.

 ## Building